ryami333/guitar-build/README.md

 The first and arguably most important cut, was to route out the "neck pocket" (the recess that the neck would be wedged, glued and screwed into).
 Despite the warnings of every luthier on the internet, I tried to freehand it first.
 I quickly failed, and resigned to creating a routing template (AKA "routing jig").

-We tracked the neck heel onto a scrap piece of MDF and measure one router-radius outwards (minus the router-bit radius) from the trace with a pair of calipers.
+We traced the neck heel onto a scrap piece of MDF and measure one router-radius outwards (minus the router-bit radius) from the trace with a pair of calipers.
 Then we cut out that outer trace, leaving behind a big U-shaped piece of MDF which would become our routing jig.
 The idea is that you can screw or clamp the jig onto your timber, place the router on the inside of the jig, and route away the entire inner space.

 ![drawing-neck-pocket-template](drawing-neck-pocket-template.jpg)
 Measuring and marking one router-radius outwards from the trace of the neck heel.
 Apologies for photo taken with potato.